Slavery in Saudi Arabia: Slave market

 Richard Francis Burton described the slave market in Medina in the 1850s:

-The bazar at Al-Madinah is poor and as almost all the slaves are brought from Meccah by the Jallabs or drivers after exporting the best to Egypt the town receives only the refuse [...] some of these slaves come from Abyssinia: the greater part are driven from the Galla country and exported at the harbours of the Somali coast, Berberah, Tajoura and Zayla.
+The bazar at Al-Madinah is poor and as almost all the slaves are brought from Meccah by the Jallabs or drivers after exporting the best to Egypt the town receives only the refuse [...] some of these slaves come from Abyssinia: the greater part are driven from the Galla country (Oromiya) and exported at the harbours of the Somali coast, Berberah, Tajoura and Zayla.
 As many as 2000 slaves from the former place, and 4000 from the later, are annually shipped off to Mocha, Jeddah, Suez and Maskat. [...]
 It is a large street roofed with matting and full of coffee-houses.
 The merchandise sat in rows parallel with the walls.
 The prettiest girls occupied the highest benches.
 Below were the plainer sort and lowest of all the boys.
 They were all gaily dressed in pink and other light-colored muslins with transparent veiles over their heads; and whether from the effect of such unusual splendor or from the re-action succeeding to their terrible land-journey and sea-voyage, they appeared perfectly happy.

+Lady Evelyn Cobbold, who was a convert to Islam and performed the hajj to Mecca in 1934, described the slavery and the slave market in Mecca in appologetic terms in the 1930s:

+"In a street called Suk-el-Abid there is a regular slave market and long stone benches run in front of the houses, where in early morning and late evening sit the slaves awaiting purchasers.
+The slaves are mostly African and of all ages, the women wearing veils which they lift when requested.
+There is scarcely a house in Mecca that has not got its slaves.
+Those where I am staying seem perfectly happy and are treated as part of the family.
+One jet-black old lady is a great character and rules the roost."

+Cobbold described all slaves in Mecca as happy to be living in slavery during her stay.